Independence Army Airfield: Basic Flying School

-Independence Army Airfield was activated as a Basic Flying School on 12 October 1942, under the 32d Flying Training Wing (Basic), Perrin Army Airfield, Texas.
+Independence Army Airfield was activated as a Basic Flying School on 12 October 1942, under the 32d Flying Training Wing (Basic), Perrin Field, Texas.
 However, the personnel to operate the base did not begin arriving until December 1942.

 Basic flying training began when 152 cadets arrived for the first class on 26 January 1943.
 The trainer used at Independence AAF was the North American BT-14, with some Vultee BT-13 Valiants as well.
 Some of the classes that arrived later had as many as 345 students.
 The cadets, who had completed primary flying training, received a nine-week course that was divided into flying training and classroom instruction.
 Flight training consisted of several subjects that included, takeoffs and landings, aerobatics, cross-country navigation, and night flying.
 Ground school involved navigation, meteorology, radio communications, and aircraft recognition.
 Normally ground school was given between flying lessons.
 Sometimes it was done in the very early AM or after the evening meal.

 Typically the day would start with Reveille at 6:15 AM, followed by breakfast at 6:30.
 Flying would begin at 7:45 AM.
 If a student was not scheduled to fly he would be in ground school, drill, or involved in required athletics.
 Sometimes it was necessary to schedule Sunday flying when inclement weather prevented flying during the week.
 Normal flying periods were one hour, except cross-country flights.
 Usually cross-country flights took place between Independence and Claremore, Oklahoma, and Neosho, Joplin, and Nevada, Missouri.
 Others were flown between Independence, Chanute, and Fort Scott, Kansas.

 In May 1944, flying training ended at nearby Coffeyville Army Airfield, and students in training who had not yet graduated were moved to Independence.
 Most were in Basic flying training, but some advanced twin-engine Cessna UC-78 Bobcats were also flown up from Coffeyville along with some AT-6 Texans.
 Basic flying training at Independence continued until January 1945.
 Nineteen classes, totaling 4,933 students, graduated from the school.
 The last class completed training on 29 January 1945.